Fishrider24/ESP32-Freezer-Alarm/README.md

     TimeZone using POSIX timezone string, 12/24hr, InfluxDB 1.8 and switch between Fahrenheit and Celsius.
     Only need to upload 3 files with spiffs.
 The .ino will create the rest.
     On my board I used GPIO 4 and the 3D print cutout is meant for that pin.

+~~Notes!!~~
+AT&T doesn't do email to text anymore and Verizon is expected to go away from it.
+My work around for AT&T is to add the sender email as a VIP email on my iPhone.
+Then allow popup notifications for VIP's.
+Then I set the phone to check email every 30 minutes.

 To use, make sure all the libraries listed above are installed in your Arduino IDE.
 Put the wifimanagefreezer folder into your Arduino home folder.
 Wifimanagefreezer should have the wifimanagefreezer.ino file in it and the data folder.
 The data folder should have the two html files and one css file.
 I made this alarm using several tutorials from https://randomnerdtutorials.com/ originally.